emerywebster/emerywebster.github.io/_posts/2016-02-29-spiceguide.md

 - If I experience something great (in tech, music, food, whatever), I'll push it onto anyone who will listen.
 - I recently discovered a hot sauce that was so good that I felt compelled to share it with people I know.
-- I thought: _Why not extend my capacity to share with...everyone?_
+- I thought: _Why not extend my capacity to share it with...everyone?_
-- Then I thought: _Why not seek and share other spicy experiences as well?_
+- Then I thought: _Why not seek other spicy experiences to share as well?_

 :arrow_right::arrow_right::arrow_right::arrow_right::arrow_right: :bulb: